rahulgopinath/rahulgopinath.github.io/_posts/2023-11-02-minimizing-canonical-regular-grammar-dfa.markdown

 We assume that we have a DFA that is represented as a grammar where the states in the DFA are nonterminal symbols in the grammar and terminals are the transitions.
 However, this DFA is not necessarily minimal.
-That is, thre could be duplicate nonterminal symbols that could behave exactly alike.
+There could be duplicate nonterminal symbols that could behave exactly alike.
 That is, if we take two such states as start symbols of the grammar, then the strings accepted by such an grammars would be exactly the same.
 So, the idea behind minimizing a regular grammar is to identify nonterminals that are